Development and Application of the Fourier Method to the Mean-Square Approximation of Iterated Ito and Stratonovich Stochastic Integrals: Introduction

-Effective solution of the problem of combined mean-square approximation for collections of iterated Ito and Stratonovich stochastic integrals (\ref{ito}) and (\ref{str}) composes the subject of this article.
+Effective solution of the problem of combined mean-square approximation for collections of iterated Ito and Stratonovich stochastic integrals (\ref{ito}) and (\ref{str}) composes the subject of this article (also see author's publications \cite{7}-\cite{new-art-1-xxy}).

-We want to mention in short that there are two main criteria for numerical methods convergence for Ito SDEs \cite{KlPl2}-\cite{Mi3}: a strong or mean-square criterion and a weak criterion where the subject of approximation is not the solution of Ito SDE, simply stated, but the distribution of Ito SDE solution.
+We want to mention in short that there are two main criteria of the numerical methods convergence for Ito SDEs \cite{KlPl2}-\cite{Mi3}: a strong or mean-square criterion and a weak criterion, where the subject of approximation is not the solution of Ito SDE, simply stated, but the distribution of Ito SDE solution.

-Using the strong numerical methods, we may build sample pathes of Ito SDEs numerically.
-These methods require the combined mean-square approximation for collections of iterated Ito and Stratonovich stochastic integrals (\ref{ito}) and (\ref{str}).

-The strong numerical methods are using when building new mathematical models on the basis of Ito SDEs, when solving the filtering problem of signal under the influence of random disturbances in various arrangements, when solving the problem connected with stochastic optimal control, and the problem connected with testing procedures of evaluating parameters of stochastic systems and other problems \cite{KlPl2}-\cite{Mi3}.
+Using the strong numerical methods, we can build sample pathes of Ito SDEs numerically.
+That is why strong numerical methods are using when constructing new mathematical models on the basis of Ito SDEs.
+Moreover, these methods are the tool for the numerical solution of different mathematical problems connected with Ito SDEs (see above) \cite{KlPl2}-\cite{Mi3}.

-The problem of effective jointly numerical modeling (in terms of the mean-square convergence criterion) of iterated Ito and Stratonovich stochastic integrals (\ref{ito}) and (\ref{str}) is difficult from theoretical and computing point of view \cite{KlPl2}-\cite{rr}.
+Strong numerical methods for Ito SDEs require the combined mean-square approximation of collections of iterated Ito and Stratonovich stochastic integrals (\ref{ito}) and (\ref{str}).
+The problem of effective jointly numerical modeling (with respect to the mean-square criterion of convergence) of iterated Ito and Stratonovich stochastic integrals (\ref{ito}) and (\ref{str}) is complex from both theoretical and computational points of view \cite{KlPl2}-\cite{rr}.

-The only exception is connected with a narrow particular case, when $i_1=\ldots=i_k\ne 0$ and $\psi_1(s),\ldots,\psi_k(s)\equiv \psi(s)$.
+The only exception is connected with a narrow particular case, when $i_1=\ldots=i_k\ne 0$ and $\psi_1(\tau),\ldots,\psi_k(\tau)\equiv \psi(\tau)$.
 This case allows the investigation with using of the Ito formula \cite{KlPl2}-\cite{Mi3}.

-Note that even for mentioned coincidence ($i_1=\ldots=i_k\ne 0$), but for different functions $\psi_1(s),\ldots,\psi_k(s)$ the mentioned difficulties persist and relatively simple families of iterated Ito and Stratonovich stochastic integrals, which can be often met in the applications, can not be expressed effectively in a finite form (for the mean-square approximation) using the system of standard Gaussian random variables.
+Note that even for the mentioned coincidence ($i_1=\ldots=i_k\ne 0$), but for different functions $\psi_1(\tau),\ldots,\psi_k(\tau)$ the mentioned difficulties persist.
+As a result, relatively simple families of iterated Ito and Stratonovich stochastic integrals, which can be often met in the applications, cannot be expressed effectively in a finite form (with respect to the mean-square criterion of approximation) using the system of standard Gaussian random variables.

-Why the problem of the mean-square approximation of iterated stochastic integrals is so complex?
+Why the problem of the mean-square approximation of iterated Ito and Stratonovich stochastic integrals is so complex?